NMagpie/Distributed-System-Instagram-Clone/README.md

 Both scripts are located in general folder.

-> **IMPORTANT:** All the Config Files for dockerization are ready to run using Docker Compose, if you want to run the services separately without it, you should edit those Config Files.
+> **❗ IMPORTANT:** All the Config Files for dockerization are ready to run using Docker Compose, if you want to run the services separately without it, you should edit those Config Files.

 # System Diagram